magento/devdocs/guides/v2.3/graphql/queries/products.md

 Attribute |  Description
 --- | ---
-`search` | Performs a full-text search using the specified key words.
+`search` | Performs a full-text search using the specified keywords.
 This attribute is optional.
 `filter` | Identifies which attributes to search for and return.
 This attribute is required.
 See [ProductFilterInput](#ProductFilterInput) for more information.
 `pageSize` | Specifies the maximum number of results to return at once.
 The default value is 20.
 `currentPage` | Specifies which page of results to return.
 The default value is 1.